-&lt;sup>309 Texas Office of the Attorney General, Opinion GA-0171 (2004).
+284 Texas Office of the Attorney General, Opinion GA-0171 (2004).

-- The agency's or institution's methodology, including any employment market analysis, for determining the compensation of executive staff employed by the agency or institution, along with the name and position of the person who selected the methodology. - Whether executive staff is eligible for a salary supplement. - The market average for compensation of similar executive staff in the private and public sectors. - The average compensation paid to employees of the agency or institution who are not executive staff. - The percentage increase in compensation of executive staff for each of the five preceding fiscal years and the percentage increase in legislative appropriations to the agency or institution for each of the five preceding fiscal years.
+- The amount of legislative appropriations to the agency or institution for each fiscal year of the current fiscal biennium. - The agency's or institution's methodology, including any employment market analysis, for determining the compensation of executive staff employed by the agency or institution, along with the name and position of the person who selected the methodology. - Whether executive staff is eligible for a salary supplement. - The market average for compensation of similar executive staff in the private and public sectors. - The average compensation paid to employees of the agency or institution who are not executive staff. - The percentage increase in compensation of executive staff for each of the five preceding fiscal years and the percentage increase in legislative appropriations to the agency or institution for each of the five preceding fiscal years.

 Compensation includes "an emolument provided in lieu of base salary or wages or a supplement to base salary or wages."
-Executive staff means staff as defined by Texas Government Code, Section 659.026 (a) (2).
+Executive staff means staff as defined by Texas Government Code, Section 659.026(a)(2).285